- 1 Fold handling with Collapse-O-Matic plugin

 I asked about this at the XCore Exchange forum (by XMOS): How to move files into newly made git repository

-If you turn individual projects inside your workspace into Git repositories, xTIMEcomposer will pick these up and give you graphical interface to manage them.
+If you turn individual projects inside your workspace into Git repositories, xTIMEcomposer will pick these up and give you a graphical interface to manage them:

 inside each project’s directory.
 You might not want the project files under source control, as they change quite frequently.

-When you gave done this you should have a .git directory at the same level as bin adn src.
+When you gave done this you should have a .git directory at the same level as bin and src.